gvwilson/sdxjs/promises/index.md

     -   This is where and how we handle the delayed execution.

 ::: fixme
-diagram showing how promises resolve
+Diagram showing how promises resolve
 :::

 -   `Pledge`'s <g key="constructor">constructor</g> requires a single function called `action`